 Ripeness makes a difference in flavor and heat

 Peppers will turn different colors throughout the ripening process beginning with green.
-If they do not reach their full ripeness, they will very bitter in flavor and firm in texture.
+If they do not reach their full ripeness, they will be very bitter in flavor and firm in texture.
 Tabasco® uses a bright red colored stick to determine the ripeness of each crop so they can harvest at just the right time.
-Some varieties of hot peppers will change colors as they are left on a plant to ripen, and this will lead to an increase in heat level.

 Soil conditions determine heat level